esrlabs/android-tutorial/session4/README.md

 ###Testing with Robolectric

 Robolectric is a framework that allows you to write unit tests and run them on a desktop JVM.
 It mocks part of the Android framework contained in the android.jar file.
-This is what a JUnit test with Robolectric looks like (note the Annotations in front of the class header):
+This is what a JUnit test with Robolectric looks like (note the annotations in front of the class header):

 ```java
 @Config(manifest = "src/main/AndroidManifest.xml", resourceDir = "res", emulateSdk = 18)